On 1 July 2014

 The Commission has the power to direct services to follow the law where there is evidence of breaches.

-So how many compliance notices to follow the law, do you think the Commission has issued for breaches of the Mental Health Act 2014 (Vic) during this human rights crisis?
+So how many compliance notices to follow the law, do you think the Commission has issued for breaches of the Mental Health Act 2014 (Vic) and Mental Health and Wellbeing Act 2022 (Vic) during this human rights crisis?

 …want to take a guess?